opf/openproject/docs/user-guide/members/README.md

 <div class="glossary">A **role** is defined as a set of permissions defined by a unique name.
 Project members are assigned to a project by specifying a user's or group's name and the role(s) the user should assume in the project.
 </div>
+To assign work packages to a project member, the respective user's or placeholder user's role needs to be able to be assigned work packages.
+This is the default setting for default roles.
+You can check this setting in the [Roles and Permissions section](../../system-admin-guide/users-permissions/roles-permissions/#create-a-new-role) of the system administration.

 ## Groups